redding/rb/README.md

 ### Install Rubies

-An installed rubie should live in `$HOME/.raa/rubies/$VERSION`.
-Install rubies any way you prefer; [ruby-build](https://github.com/sstephenson/ruby-build) is recommended.
+An installed version should live in `$HOME/.raa/rubies/$VERSION`.
+Install versions any way you prefer; [ruby-build](https://github.com/sstephenson/ruby-build) is recommended.

 ## Usage